nithin-sudarsan/portfolio-site/src/lib/page2.md

 - Gain confidence in **cross-functional collaboration** and **client interactions**.

 As I transition to my next opportunity, I carry forward these invaluable lessons and skills that have shaped me into a more competent and confident software developer.

-*Insert a closing image of your team or a farewell message from colleagues here.*